andresfeliper3/andresfeliper3/README.md

 - **🌍 Mentorship at Globant**
   _Apr 2024 - Jun 2024_
   Mentored high school students from Costa Rica on software engineering and programming fundamentals.

+- **🎓 Student Assistant – Universidad del Valle**
+  _Sep 2023 - Dec 2023_
+  Assisted in the **Introduction to Data Science** course (Software Engineering program) through asynchronous support (6h/week).
+Contributed to the preparation and review of workshops using **Pentaho** for ETL processes and helped students by addressing questions and clarifying doubts.

 - **📘 Applaudo Studios Training Program**
   _Mar 2023 - May 2023_